Page cover

 • Implement regular feedback mechanisms to assess patient comfort and their priorities are met with AI integration

-Discussion and reflection on the risk-mitigating strategies of integrating AI into clinical practice
+Discussion questions on the strategies for integrating AI into clinical practice